 What has been the most surprising part of your publishing journey?

 When I started I wasn’t really thinking about the writing community, and how important the writer friends I made would be to my journey.
 This is an incredible community—generous, supportive, and kind—and I’ve made some very close friends who have cheered me on through all of the ups and downs.

 I’ve also really lucked out working with Walker/Candlewick.
 My cover and book design are amazing (thank you Nicole Miles and Maya Tatsukawa!); my editor, Susan Van Metre is so thoughtful and precise; my publicist Karen Walsh is so helpful and responsive.
 Really everyone I’ve worked with has just been great.
 When I was writing I was so focused on my words, and not the team that would turn the story into a beautiful book.
 Seeing what it has become has been the best kind of surprise.

 I just finished ELATSOE by Darcie Little Badger.
 Highly recommend!
 It’s a real page-turner, deliciously creepy, satisfying, and ultimately thought-provoking.
 It is filled with a larger symbolism that only adds to the terrific story.
 Also, ghost dog!

 What’s your favourite piece of kick-butt advice?

-Yes!
-Always keep going!
-Thanks so much for joining us, Margaret!
+Thank you so much for joining us, Meera!